DariHernandez/instagram-bot/README.md

 ### Debug mode
-The debug mode will ignore the publication times and immediately publish the scheduled photos.
+The debug mode will ignore the publication times and immediately publish the scheduled photos. it does not affect the spreadsheet or move the images folder after publishing.

 For run the bot in debug mode the main file should look like: